taivokasper/opencopilot/README.md

 ## Optional: front-end

-If you'd like to set up an out of the box front-end for your Copilot, clone and follow the instructions in the [opencopilotdev/opencopilot-frontend](https://github.com/opencopilotdev/opencopilot-frontend) repository.
+If you'd like to set up an out of the box front-end for your Copilot, follow the instructions in the [opencopilotdev/opencopilot-frontend](https://github.com/opencopilotdev/opencopilot-frontend) repository.

 <img width="666" alt="Screenshot 2023-08-28 at 14 23 39" src="https://github.com/opencopilotdev/opencopilot/assets/22053381/6eab1f6a-a3ad-4649-a5e9-9abeb2ffcee9">